 Optimists are popular

-They persevere, they don’t give up easily, and they are patient with the process of inching their way forward in the achievement of their goals.
+They persevere, don’t give up easily, and are patient with the process of inching their way forward to achieve their goals.

 Optimists live healthier longer lives

 Medical research has shown that gratitude and a positive outlook in life can increase the body’s immune system making it more resilient to disease and sickness.
 The optimist’s health is normally good; they exercise regularly, eat healthy food and get plenty of sleep.